Knee Pain treatment in Cheltenham

 Also known as jumpers knee is a relatively common soft tissue injury, it can occur in sports that mainly involve running and jumping such as tennis and football, but can be seen with too much weighted squats and hill running.
 It is classed as an overuse injury that occurs when the tendon is unable to adapt to the level of strain placed on it causing tendon fiber damage.

 Patellar tendonitis treatment includes manual therapy to improve movement, reduce muscle stiffness, and soft tissue massage.
 Rehabilitation exercises based on loading and muscle strength to correct weaknesses and imbalances in the muscles.
 Acupuncture can help relieve pain, reduce inflammation, and promote healing.
 Certain exercises in Pilates can help reduce inflammation and bring back normal tendon function.
-Shockwave therapy is an effective treatment for all soft tissue injuries.
+Shockwave therapy is an effective treatment for all soft tissue injuries, short-term pain reduction in 2-4 weeks, noticeable improvement takes 6-8 weeks, but a full recovery can take 3-4 months.

 Why Choose Us